kienmarkdo/Job-Matching-System/README.md

   - If there are 100 companies looking to hire new employees, a list of 100 applicants must also be provided.
   - A company will rank all of the applicants from best to worst, and vice versa.
   - Once all rankings are made, the data will be processed and the application will produce an output with all the stable employer-applicant matchings.
-Similar to the Stable Marriage problem (https://en.wikipedia.org/wiki/Stable_marriage_problem), this employer-applicant ranking system is implemented using the Gale-Shapeley algorithm (https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm) to optimally produce the results.
+Similar to the Stable Marriage problem (https://en.wikipedia.org/wiki/Stable_marriage_problem), this employer-applicant ranking system is implemented using the Gale-Shapley algorithm (https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm) to optimally produce the results.

 Example data sets are provided as well as output files that shows the optional matching to all employers and applicants.